309 Main St

 wealthiest woman in town in her era, became active in the building after

-it was transformed into the Inn at Jerome, probably very pleased with
+it was transformed into the Mile High Inn and Grill, probably very pleased with

 the renovation efforts.